GeoscienceAustralia/tcrm/_sources/docs/scenarios.txt

 printed to the console.
 The level of logging detail is set in the configuration file.

-:note: `tcevent.py` cannot be executed in parallel.
+:Note: `tcevent.py` cannot be executed in parallel.

 .. _scenariocmdlineargs:
 Command line arguments